ballerina-attic/ballerina-www/website/main-pages/docs/philosophy.md

             <div class="cPhil-title-boxes cPhil-title-boxes-white">
                 <div class="cPhil-title-boxes-container cPhil-title-boxes-container-white">
                      <h3>LANGUAGE INSPIRATION</h3>
-                    <p>Sequence diagrams are a reflection of how designers and architects think and document interconnected and integrated systems.
-Ballerina’s syntax is designed around  sequence diagrams, and subsequently the way a developer thinks when writing Ballerina code encourages strong interaction best practices. </p>
+                    <p>Sequence diagrams are a reflection of how designers developers document interconnected systems.
+Ballerina’s syntax and effective coding model requires developers to code using strong interaction best practices. </p>
                 </div>
             </div>
             <div class="cPhil-title-boxes cPhil-title-boxes-white">
                 <div class="cPhil-title-boxes-container cPhil-title-boxes-container-white">
                     <h3>VISUALIZATION AS SEQUENCE DIAGRAMS</h3>
-                    <p>Ballerina’s underlying language semantics were designed by modeling how independent parties communicate via structured interactions.
-Subsequently, every Ballerina program can be displayed as a sequence diagram of it’s flow with endpoints, including synchronous and asynchronous calls.
-The Ballerina Composer is an included tool for creating Ballerina services with sequence diagrams. </p>
+                    <p>Ballerina’s language semantics model how independent parties communicate via structured interactions.
+Subsequently, every Ballerina program can be displayed as a sequence diagram of it’s flow.
+These visualizations are available in plugins for IntelliJ and VS Code.
+The Ballerina Composer is a tool for authoring Ballerina services with sequence diagrams. </p>
                 </div>
             </div>
              <div class="cPhil-title-boxes cPhil-title-boxes-white">